JanssenProject/jans/docs/janssen-server/config-guide/auth-server-config/attribute-configuration.md

 jans cli --schema-sample JansAttribute
 ```

-Using the schema and the example above, we have added the below data to the file /tmp/custom-claim.json.
+Using the schema and the example above, add the below data to the file /tmp/custom-claim.json.

 ```json title="Input" linenums="1"
 {